Rita Ora Leaves Little To The Imagination With Plunging Illusion Neckline

 Ora has a history of making some daring fashion choices, even once stepping out in 2015 in a completely sheer shirt without a bra on underneath.
 Another statement piece that she wore to the Vanity Fair Oscars party in 2015 saw her wearing a dress with nothing but a single thin strip of material down the middle of her butt, showing off the curves on the underside of her pert backside from the side.

 The singer’s music has been enchanting fans for years now, even leading some of them to cover her tracks with their own versions.
-Glamour reports that Ora came into their offices recently to watch a number of covers of her music that have been doing the rounds online.
+Glamour reports that Ora came into their offices recently to watch a number of covers of her music that have been making the rounds online.
 Of course, she had plenty of praise for her fans for doing so.

 “I really am overwhelmed.
 It’s so nice to see people singing my songs.
 I feel like I’m doing something right.
 And I never want it to end and I can’t tell you how honored I am.
 It’s the biggest compliment in the world, so keep singing my songs, please.”